May 2-7, 2023 Tuesday evening 6:30 pm – Sunday morning at 10:00 am SOLD OUT More Space Available in 2024

-Day 1: Meet in the lobby of the Hampton Inn & Suites in Pharr, Texas at 7 pm.
+Day 1: Meet in the lobby of the Holiday Inn Express in Pharr, Texas at 7 pm.

 Day 2: Breakfast at the hotel, then drive to Laguna Seca Ranch for a full day of photographing from blinds.
 For the morning session we will photograph raptors including Crested Caracara.
 In the afternoon we will move to the songbird blinds with colorful perches.

 Day 3: On this day we will return to the Laguna Seca Ranch for more work with birds on perches.
 We will also practice photographing birds in flight using group area auto-focus.

 Day 4: We will spend our final session at Laguna Seca in the morning.
 In the afternoon we will meet in the conference room at the Hampton Inn to work on editing in PhotoShop and Lightroom.

 Day 5: We will spend a full day at the Santa Clara Ranch photographing song bird species and possibly land animals.

 Day 6: Final image review – show us your best images from the trip.
 The workshop ends at 10:00 am